-Besides the classical control synthesis problems~\cite{zhou1996robust,francis1987course}, closed-loop parameterizations are powerful tools in other areas, such as distributed optimal control~\cite{rotkowitz2006characterization,qi2004structured,lessard2015convexity,shah2013cal,matni2016regularization,sabuau2014youla} and quantifying the performance of learning in control~\cite{dean2017sample,dean2018regret, simchowitz2020improper, lale2020logarithmic,furieri2019learning}.
-In distributed control, the goal is to design sub-controllers {that only rely on} locally available information which is crucial for many cyber-physical systems.
-Enforcing these information constraints may make the control problems {computationally intractable}~\cite{Witsenhausen,tsitsiklis1985complexity}.
-Yet, it is well-known that a notion of \emph{quadratic invariance} (QI)~\cite{rotkowitz2006characterization,lessard2015convexity,sabuau2014youla} allows equivalently translating the information constraints on the controller to convex constraints on the Youla parameter, {thus preserving} the convexity of distributed controller synthesis.
+Besides the classical control synthesis problems~\cite{zhou1996robust,francis1987course}, closed-loop parameterizations are powerful tools in other areas, including distributed optimal control~\cite{rotkowitz2006characterization,qi2004structured,lessard2015convexity,shah2013cal,matni2016regularization,sabuau2014youla} and quantifying the performance of learning in control~\cite{dean2017sample,dean2018regret, simchowitz2020improper, lale2020logarithmic,furieri2019learning,zheng2021sample}.
+In distributed control, the goal is to design sub-controllers relying on locally available information, which is crucial for many cyber-physical systems.
+Enforcing these information constraints, however, may make the problems~computationally intractable~\cite{Witsenhausen,tsitsiklis1985complexity}.
+Nevertheless, it is well-known that a notion of \emph{quadratic invariance} (QI)~\cite{rotkowitz2006characterization,lessard2015convexity,sabuau2014youla} allows equivalently translating information constraints on the controller to convex constraints on the Youla parameter, thus preserving the convexity of distributed controller synthesis.
 The QI notion can also be integrated with the SLP and the IOP, resulting in equivalent convex reformulations~\cite{wang2019system,furieri2019input}.
-Together with a recent notion {of} \emph{Sparsity Invariance}~\cite{furieri2019sparsity}, these closed-loop parameterizations enable deriving convex approximations for problems with general sparsity constraints beyond QI; see~\cite[Remark 5]{zheng2019equivalence} for example.
+Together with a recent notion of \emph{Sparsity Invariance}~\cite{furieri2019sparsity}, these closed-loop parameterizations enable deriving convex approximations for problems with general sparsity constraints beyond QI; see~\cite[Remark 5]{zheng2019equivalence} for example.